Peasants and Workers Party of India

-Member of legislative council of Maharashtra, Mr. Jayant Prabhakar Patil, is general secretary of the party.

-The party has 1 MLA and 2 MLCs.
+A former member of the Legislative Council of Maharashtra, Jayant Prabhakar Patil is the general secretary of the party.
+The party has 1 MLA and no MLC.
 The party has a strong hold on Raigad District as well as party has Zilla Parishad members in 6 districts of Maharashtra, namely Raigad, Solapur, Nashik, Nagpur, Nanded and Parabhani.

 The student organization of the party is called Purogami Yuvak Sanghatna.

 The trade union of the party is called All India Workers Trade Union, All India Insurance Workers Union and its Trade Union Federation is Progressive Workers and Peasants of India.
 Comrade Janardan Singh is General Secretary of these trade unions and trade union federation.
 The party has played a very important role in Samyukta Maharashtra Movement under the leadership of Bhausaheb Raut, Uddhavrao Patil, Dajiba Desai.
 Most important meetings of this movement and coordination took place at the Mumbai -Koliwadi, Girgaum bungalow of Shri Bhausaheb Raut.

 In the 2014 Maharashtra Legislative Assembly election at age 88, Ganpatrao Deshmukh of the party won the Sangole constituency for record 11th time with 94,374 votes, defeating Shahajibapu Patil of Shiv Sena by 25,224 votes, while the NCP did not field a candidate against him.